Helping America's heroes

-Since 1992, we've been offering targeted veterans’ programs, and we're currently the leading human services provider to homeless veterans in the Cincinnati, Cleveland, Columbus, Dayton, Evansville, Indianapolis and Fort Wayne metro areas.
+Since 1992, we've been offering targeted veterans’ programs, and we're currently the leading human services provider to homeless veterans in the Cincinnati, Cleveland, Columbus, Dayton, Evansville, Indianapolis, and Fort Wayne metro areas.
 We're committed to ending homelessness for those already on the street and preventing others from becoming homeless.

 Our Partnership with the Home Depot Foundation

 Volunteers of America is proud to partner with the Home Depot Foundation.
-The Home Depot Foundation has funded supportive projects for the veterans we serve in our Liberty Landing and Safe Haven facilities located in Fort Wayne, as well as veterans at our Brandon Hall facility located in Indianapolis.
-The Home Depot Foundation is committed to ensuring that every U.S. military veteran has a safe place to call home.
-Learn more by visiting The Home Depot Foundation.
+The Home Depot Foundation has funded supportive projects throughout Ohio and Indiana and is committed to ensuring that every U.S. military veteran has a safe place to call home.